Conservation Board Meeting Agendas & Minutes

 I am the Secretary/Office Manager for the Johnson County Conservation Board.
 I manage the office, provide administrative support and serve as the confidential Secretary to the Conservation Board.

 I was born in Johnson County and enjoyed growing up in the rural areas of Janesville and Dysart, Iowa.
 Growing up I enjoyed riding horses and motorcycles.
 After living in the Quad Cities area for a short stint, I now live in North Liberty with my husband Keith.
 I enjoy spending time with my family and friends and exploring the back roads of the country by motorcycle with my husband.

 - Kristen's Bio

-I grew up on a farm up in northern Iowa outside the small town of St. Ansgar.
-I was lucky to have the whole countryside to explore, and spent many hours along the banks of the Cedar River –way up at its headwaters.
-I studied Environmental Science at Iowa State University and graduated in 2013.
+I grew up on a farm up in northeast Iowa.
+I was lucky to have the whole countryside to explore, and spent many hours running through the forests and catching crawdads in the Cedar River.
+I was also lucky to get into adventure sports early in my life, and was started on backpacking, wilderness canoeing, and biking/bikepacking adventures as a kid on family trips.
+These experiences shaped me into a passionate conservationist and outdoor enthusiast, and guided me to later major in Environmental Science at Iowa State University.
 I spent a lot of time studying watershed science in school, and the topic of wetland, stream, and river health continues to be one of my main passions today.
-Before starting here, I spent many years working as a backpacking guide/naturalist in New Mexico, working for a traveling restoration crew with The Nature Conservancy here in Iowa, in northern Idaho working for a watershed restoration organization, and up in northern Minnesota where I worked as a naturalist.
+Before starting with Johnson County Conservation, I spent many years working as a backpacking guide/naturalist in New Mexico, working for a traveling restoration crew with The Nature Conservancy here in Iowa, in northern Idaho working for a watershed restoration organization, and up in northern Minnesota where I worked as a naturalist.

 - Frances' Bio